rust-lang/rfcs/text/3502-cargo-script.md

 - Better detection by tools for the new semantics (particularly `rust-analyzer`)

 Downsides to a custom extension
-- Limited support by different tools (rust-analyzer, syntax highlighting, non-LSP editor actions) as adoptin rolls out
+- Limited support by different tools (rust-analyzer, syntax highlighting, non-LSP editor actions) as adoption rolls out

 At this time, we do not see enough reason to use a custom extension when facing the downsides to a slow roll out.